Stablecoin

 A payment API is a programmatic interface that enables applications to initiate, process, and manage financial transactions without building payment infrastructure from scratch, connecting to payment rails like ACH, wire transfers, or stablecoin networks.

-Payment Ledger
+Payment controls

 A payment ledger is a record-keeping system that tracks all money moving between accounts.
 It ensures every dollar has both a source and destination, making balances accurate and auditable.

-Payment Orchestration
+Payment orchestration

 Payment orchestration is a technology layer that connects multiple payment providers through a single API, dynamically routing transactions to optimize approval rates, costs, and reliability.
 It enables businesses to manage gateways, acquirers, and fraud tools in one unified system.

-Payment Reconciliation
+Payment reconciliation

 Payment reconciliation is an accounting process that compares internal payment records with external bank statements and payment processor reports to verify that all transactions are accurate and properly recorded.